IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The variable qdelay_dev_norm indicates how much the queue delay varies, normalized to QDELAY_DEV_NORM.
 A small margin QDELAY_DEV_NORM/4 is implemented to reduce sensitivity to link layer scheduling jitter and retransmissions.
 In addition, the metric is capped to avoid that qdelay_dev_norm winds up to very large values in cases of severe congestion.
 The variable qdelay_dev_norm_th implements an adaptive threshold that increases the restriction on the ref_wnd growth as well as the ref_wnd_overhead when ref_wnd/MSS is small.
 This reduces delay and rate variations at very low ref_wnd caused by the relatively fast roughly MSS per RTT.
+The threshold is 0.1 or less, which means that a the restriction is applied in full when the standard deviation of the delay jitter exceeds the threshold.

 ~~~
-  # Additional code to be included in the if-clause above
+  # Additional code to be included in the if-clause above'

-  # Calculate qdelay_dev_norm_th
+  # Calculate qdelay_dev_norm_th.
+The threshold is 0.1 when ref_wnd > 10*MSS and is gradually
+  # decreased to 0.05 when ref_wnd < 10*MSS
   qdelay_dev_norm_th = max(0.05, 0.1*(1.0-ref_wnd_ratio/0.1))

-  # Calculate qdelay_dev_norm and cap in range [0.0 0.2]
+  # Calculate qdelay_dev_norm and cap in range [0.0 qdelay_dev_norm_th*1.5]
   tmp = max(0, min(qdelay_dev_norm_th*1.5, (qdelay-QDELAY_DEV_NORM/4)/QDELAY_DEV_NORM))
   qdelay_dev_norm = (1.0-QDELAY_DEV_AVG_G) * qdelay_dev_norm +
      QDELAY_DEV_AVG_G * tmp